rust-lang/rfcs/text/3516-public-private-dependencies.md

 Compared to the resolver doing this implicitly
 - It is unclear if this would be any more difficult to implement in the resolver
-- Changing a dependency from `pub = false` to `pub = true` is backwards compatible because it has no affect on existing callers.
+- Changing a dependency from `public = false` to `public = true` is backwards compatible because it has no affect on existing callers.
 - It is unclear how this would handle multiple versions of a package that are public

 The downside is it feels like the declaration is backwards.